maedbhk/MIT-Projects/projects/EMR-selfharm.md

 * To model structured data, we could use any number of machine learning pipelines.
 We are using [pydra-ml](https://github.com/nipype/pydra-ml) for another project, which is a lightweight and flexible machine learning pipeline that does predictive (and interpretable) modeling.

 ### Ethical considerations
 * Not only are there [methodological considerations](https://www.sciencedirect.com/science/article/pii/S0006322322016328) for anyone doing predictive modeling work in psychiatry, but there are significant [ethical considerations](../literature-review/pHealth-ethics.md).
-As we progress in this project, I hope to be mindful
+As we progress in this project, I hope to be mindful of these points and to include them in our discussions wherever possible.